top of page

 The silence and peace behind all those noisy voices can become louder than the noise itself!

 That is when you begin listening from a different place.
-You no longer receive your guests and the many different dishes from the lens of your past but from a present-moment experience rooted in steadiness.
+You no longer receive your guests and the many different dishes through the lens of your past, but through a present-moment experience rooted in steadiness.
 The same goes for the emotions.
 You simply allow them all to come to the table without becoming disturbed.

 It takes practice, and that practice is to allow for all the guests: the thoughts, the emotions, and the sensations, to be there without trying to shove them out the door.
 If you shove them out, they are going to keep knocking until you let them back in.
 Let them sit down at your table and partake in the meal of life without feeding them with your energy.